The-Academic-Observatory/academic-observatory-api/docs/deploy_terraform.md

 [Google Docs](https://cloud.google.com/run/docs/mapping-custom-domains#add-verified) for more information.

 ## Create a Docker image
 Build a Docker image and push to the Google Artifact Registry with the Github workflow in this repository.
+The workflow will use the [coki-api-base](https://github.com/The-Academic-Observatory/coki-api-base) library to generate a Dockerfile from a template.

 This workflow is automatically triggered by any of the following:
 - Push to the 'develop' or 'main' branch
 - Pull request event with the 'develop' or 'main' branch as target